The effects of Water Temperature

 We can compare these levels with the maximum high tide recorded in the tide tables for Callawassie Island (South, Colleton River) which is of 11.2 ft and a minimum height of -2.0 ft.

 Large coefficients indicate important high and low tides; major currents and movements usually take place on the sea bed.
-But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in Callawassie Island (South, Colleton River) and the wind and wave forecast in Callawassie Island (South, Colleton River) before you go fishing.
+But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in Callawassie Island, the wind in Callawassie Island and the surf forecast in Callawassie Island before you go fishing.

 When the solunar period coincides with sunrise or sunset, we can expect more activity than initially planned.
 These peak periods are reflected in green.
 We additionally point out in the chart the periods of greatest activity during the year with a big blue fish on the period bar + info